Rooster212/roosdotclick/content/posts/0005_hosting_services_using_cloudflared.md

 Then in the ingress block, I want to add services.
 This is where my setup gets complicated.

+Lets say I'm hosting a service over HTTPS at the url `a.roos.click`.
+There are a few options that are set in my service over and above what you might normally see.

 ```yaml
 ingress:
   - hostname: a.roos.click # This should match the hostname you want your request to come from on the internet.